UICrail/SemanticRSM/Ontologies/ERA/telematics_notes.md

 - **ambiguity of authority**
 - **risk of divergence**

 The ERA (Infrastructure, RINF) ontology uses the same annotation property (same URI), as of version 3.1.2 (current).
-Property values are strings borrowed from QUDT (see http://qudt.org/vocab/unit/).

 Using an annotation property, rather than classes and object properties (QUDT approach), favours reasoner performance over semantic safety.
 It is probably meant for simplification and reduction of reasoner workload.
 Given that in daily operations, the usage of reasoners is not very likely, using annotation properties is not likely reducing the computation burden.
 On the other hand, data interoperability being and safe conversion being desirable, **this choice does not seem optimal**.